 The Transportation Partnership Act (Act 47 of 1985 as amended) allows municipalities to create Transportation Development Districts to assist in the financing of transportation facilities and services including roads, railroads, and public transit systems.
 If municipalities propose a district, property owners who represent more than fifty percent of the assessed valuation in a proposed district must be in favor of the district.
 The creation of the Transportation Development District allows municipalities to impose assessments upon benefited properties in the District to construct transportation improvements.
-The need for such districts along US Route 62 and PA Routes 18 and 60 should be monitored.
+The needs for such districts along PA Route 18 and PA Route 318 should be monitored.